Particl-Community/academy/in-depth/indepth_staking.rst

 That means you can store your coins in a cold wallet, a hardware device (i.e., a Ledger Nano device), your phone, or even a just simple piece of paper with the mnemonic written on it.
 You'll still be able to earn staking rewards on those coins even though they are completely offline.
 Indeed, cold staking grants you the maximum amount of security and adds a ton of flexibility not available with most PoS solutions.

+To learn how to setup an external cold staking node, follow the instructions in the :doc:`Staking Rewards <../guides/guide_mp_general_enable_staking>` guide available on the Particl Academy.

 .. note::

    The purpose of an external staking node is only to stake PART coins held by other wallets.
 It doesn't store any coin at all.
 For this reason, hosting an external staking node on an untrusted environment (i.e., a server provider) or device (i.e., any computer, secure or not) is entirely safe.
 It will not put your PART coins at risk of being stolen.